bartuakyurek/AAFormer/imagefolder/additional_results/README.md

 ![example](./bicycle-5-shot.jpg)

 Here we provide additional results.
 The rightmost image is the ground truth, the red masks are for the query image, and blue masks are from the support images (i.e. 5 blue masked images means we are training with 5-shot setting).
 The red masked image on the left of the rightmost image is our predicted mask.

+These results are obtained from iteration 2845 of AAFormer model, trained on $PASCAL-5^i$ dataset at $i=0$ fold.